 Although space assets play a vital military role on the battlefield, militaries are being forced to balance increased demand for satellite capabilities with tightening budgets.
 The current drive of governments worldwide to rein in spending will have an effect on military satellite procurement during the next decade.
 The majority of the 161 (unclassified) military satellites forecast for production in that time frame will go into service within the next four years, and production will ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Budget Constraints Hobble Milsat Procurement".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Budget Constraints Hobble Milsat Procurement".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.